codev7/moon/README.md

 # moon v1.1.0

-moon is a minimal backend web application framework written in Go.
+moon is a minimal web application framework written in Go, and makes use of Node.js during the development process.
 Its purpose is to implement Single Page Applications (SPA) in a way best suited for rapid prototyping.
-It achieves this with hot module replacement, webpack, and opinionated routing.
+It achieves this by using React, hot module replacement, webpack, and opinionated routing.

-moon doesn't care what frontend framework you use, but the dependencies and architecture are very well suited for React applications.
+One thing to note is that the front-end build toolchain uses Node.js.
+Once your application is ready for production, you may remove Node.js as a dependency.

+# Frontend Decisions

+The moon frontend uses [React 0.14.1](https://facebook.github.io/react/).
+React components are created using ES6 modules, see [Babel](https://babeljs.io/). moon has default support for [SASS](http://sass-lang.com/), but this may be configured quite easily to LESS or Stylus.

 # Hot Module Replacement (HMR)